nbelouard/AmphibianIsotopicNiches/README.md

 # Description

 This project contains all the scripts and data used in the article: N. Belouard, E.J.
 Petit, J. Cucherousset, J.M.
 Paillisson.
-Local stable isotope niche partitioning and the coexistence between native amphibians and invasive crayfish, currently submitted to Oecologia.
+Variations of the stable isotope niches of native amphibians in ponds invaded by the red swamp crayfish, currently submitted to Neobiota.

 Invasive species are widely reported to cause local extinctions of native species.
 The red swamp crayfish, _Procambarus clarkii_, has been repeatedly shown to impact amphibians through predation and competition.
-Studying species stable isotope niches in natural ecosystems where this crayfish coexists with native amphibians is a way to test our comprehension of the mechanisms underlying species coexistence.
+Studying trophic niches of native species in natural ecosystems is a way to better understand the consequences of biological invasions on native species.

 ## Pre-requisites